blairpaul09/calendar/README.md

 ## Working with Timezone

-- By default it will follow the timezone that is set to app config. `config('app.timezone')`
+- By default it will follow the timezone from app config. `config('app.timezone')`

 - If you are dealing with multiple timezone, make sure to add `timezone` in your request headers.
 Sample `timezone: Asia/Manila`.